merthidayetoglu/CommBench/test_coll/README.md

 ### CollBench

+We made benchmarking *standard* collective communication functions easy with **CollBench: An extension to CommBench for standard collectives**.
+The main purpose (of CollBench) is providing a baseline for *nonstandard* collectives, such as those provided by CommBench.

-This folder includes an extension for benchmarking standard collective functions with CPU-only MPI, GPU-aware MPI, and NCCL.
-To compile and run, one can use the Make files and run scripts in the ```CommBench/scripts``` folder.
-To run CommBench, one needs to set a total of five command line parameters as
+To compile and run, one can use the CommBench's Make files and run scripts in the ```CommBench/scripts``` folder with minimal changes.
+There is a total of five required command line parameters as
 ```cpp
 mpirun ./CommBench library pattern count warmup numiter
 ```
 where
 1. library: 0 for IPC, 1 for MPI, 2 for NCCL
 2. pattern:
-  - 1 for Gather
+  - 1 for Gather, as in MPI_Gather
-  - 2 for Scatter
+  - 2 for Scatter, as in MPI_Scatter
-  - 3 for Reduce
+  - 3 for Reduce, as in MPI_Reduce and ncclReduce
-  - 4 for Broadcast
+  - 4 for Broadcast, as in MPI_Bcast and ncclBcast
-  - 5 for All-to-all
+  - 5 for All-to-all, as in MPI_Alltoall
-  - 6 for All-reduce
+  - 6 for All-reduce, as in MPI_Allreduce and ncclAllReduce
-  - 7 for All-gather
+  - 7 for All-gather, as in MPI_Allgather and ncclAllGather
-  - 8 for Reduce-scatter
+  - 8 for Reduce-scatter, as in MPI_Reduce_scattern and ncclReduceScatter
 3. count: number of 4-byte elements
 4. warmup: number of warmup rounds
 5. numiter: number of measurement rounds
-6. groupsize: optional parameter to report B/W per group.
+6. groupsize (optional): optional parameter to report B/W per group.

+Notice that NCCL implements only five collective functions, whereas MPI does implement many more collective functions.
+Nevertheless, We only consider eight MPI and five NCCL functions to cover the most important ones.